ycpcs/fys100-fall2016/labs/lab03.md

 y = int(300 + cos(theta) * 150);
 {% endhighlight %}

-(You might need to recall your high school trigonometry class for this one!
+(You might need to recall your high school trigonometry for this one!
 Note that this last one is a bit different than the others because the `theta` variable is changing each time `draw` is executed, and `x` and `y` are recomputed based on the current value of `theta`.)

 ## Part 4: Animation in your own sketch